jslee02/awesome-multibody-dynamics-simulation/README.md

 # Awesome Multibody Dynamics Simulation

-A curated list of resources for multibody dynamics
+A curated list of resources for multibody dynamics simulation

 ## Papers